marinapapap/CV/README.md

 ## Marina Papapetrou

 A creative individual looking for a role as a FULL STACK JUNIOR DEVELOPER, I am an enthusiastic team player that will ensure any project reaches completion to the highest of standard.
 As a former freelance business owner in video production, I am a self-starter that requires little motivation to push for the best results.
 I regularly delivered high quality products to my clients and constantly seeked to level-up my skills through my own research.
-With the tech industry ever-evolving, I look forward to bringing new ideas to the company I work - ensuring we keep up with the latest trends in web and app design.
+With the tech industry ever-evolving, I look forward to bringing new ideas to the company I work for - ensuring we keep up with the latest trends in web and app design.

 ## Projects